-To give a recent example of a business who was proven to be in violation of the GLBA, California mortgage broker Solutions FCS was fined $120,000 for non-compliance in 2020.
-This violation was issued in response to personally identifiable information that was released by Solutions FV in response to negative reviews that consumers left on the businesses yelp page.
+To give a recent example of a business that was proven to be in violation of the GLBA, California mortgage broker Solutions FCS was fined $120,000 for non-compliance in 2020.
+This violation was issued in response to personally identifiable information that was released by Solutions FV in response to negative reviews that consumers left on the business’s yelp page.
 In responding to these negative reviews, Solutions FCS divulged sensitive personal information relating to their customers including sources of income, credit and payment histories, taxes, family history, and details pertaining to personal health.
 In addition to paying a fine, Solutions FCS must also implement a comprehensive data protection program to prevent future violations from occurring.

-The GLBA was passed with the aim of providing U.S. consumers with means to protect the personal information they disclose to financial institutions.
-While this information was largely restricted to paper and in person transactions in the 1990s, the rise of internet communication and social media has changed the ways in which consumers go about engaging in financial services.
+The GLBA was passed with the aim of providing U.S. consumers with the means to protect the personal information they disclose to financial institutions.
+While this information was largely restricted to paper and in-person transactions in the 1990s, the rise of internet communication and social media has changed the ways in which consumers go about engaging in financial services.
 The case of Solutions FCS is a great example of this change in communication, as there are now channels of communication that did not exist 20 years ago.
 As such, it is important that businesses and consumers alike do everything possible to avoid personally identifiable information from being released to the public.